qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 - As a user I want to run a workload on an EKS cluster that resides in us-east-1.
   I want to submit my workload if and only if a cluster satisfies that constraint.
-- As a user I want to run a workload on a cluster that has Kueue/Yunikorn enabled.
-  The cluster level scheduling wants to submit a workload on a cluster that has the shortest time to being picked up.
 - As a user I want to run a workload on a cluster that has certain CRDs installed.
 - As a user I want to deploy a workload to my on-prem cluster group.
 - As a user I want to run a workload close to the data source or end-users.